lgatto/MLInterfaces/README.txt

 the former implementations of xval/xvalML did not generate MLOutput instances, but the new implementation will generate objects identical in nature to those produced in the train/test scheme described in 1a)
-  At present xvalSpec is only defined for LOO, nontrivial work will be needed to get Martin Morgan's cluster-capable implementation in place along with the feature selection interface from S. Henderson.
+  At present MLearn+xvalSpec yields has all functionality of previous versions (including support for functionally specified partition) except i) Martin Morgan had some infrastructure simplifying cluster computing for xval, and ii) Stephen Henderson had contributed a feature selection facility.
+I am working on ii).
   c) So far, only supervised learning is handled in the new approach.
 My plan is to continue with cross-validation first, and then address the unsupervised methods.